 School term dates

-The Northern Hemisphere school year is divided into 3 terms (UK and related countries) or 2 semesters (US).
+The Northern Hemisphere school year runs from September - July, divided into three terms (UK and related countries) or two semesters (US).

 - Term 1 – The Autumn/ Christmas or Michaelmas term.
 Starts September and ends in December.